-The detailed description of Rail Freight Corridor OEM is found in the Transport Market Study that forms part of this Implementation Plan.
+The detailed description of RFC OEM is found in the Transport Market Study (TMS) that forms part of this Implementation Plan.
 It contains a precise definition of beginning and ending points and all terminals designated to the Corridor.
-Furthermore, a more detailed description of the corridor lines can be found in the chapter 3.4.2 and also brief visual summaries in chapter 6.1.
+Furthermore, a more detailed description of the corridor lines can be found in the chapter 2, table 3 and also brief visual summaries in chapter 6.1.

-You can find in the TMS the systematic collection of all infrastructure parameters, a detailed description of available capacity and bottlenecks along the Corridor, as well as an overview of existing traffic patterns.
+You can find in the TMS the systematic collection of all infrastructure parameters, a detailed description of available capacity and bottlenecks along RFC OEM, as well as an overview of existing traffic patterns.